hoat23/IndustrialInternetOfThings/README.md

-# Industrial Internet of Things - Siemens - ElasticStack
+# Industrial Internet of Things - (Siemens&ElasticStack)
 Documentation about me experience connecting a PLC to cloud (OT/IT).

 <div align="center">